-Student: /Year in training: 2 3 4 5

-Supervisor:

-Supervisor's Highest Degree:

-Supervisor's Licensure Status (Please us (Please list license and state):

-Evaluation Period:

-Please check the appropriate category th at best reflects your status as the evaluator:

-Primary Clinical Supervis or

-Secondary Clinical Super- conferences, etc.) visor (group supervision, consults, case

-Other (please specify):

-Evaluation based on (please check all th at are relevant):

-Individual Supervision

-Group Supervision

-Case Discussion (team or unit meetings, case conferences, etc.)

-Training Sessions

-Review of Tapes (Audio or Video)

-Observation of Sessions

-Co-Therapy of Cases

-Other (please specify):
+Student: /Year in training: 2 3 4 circle) Supervisor: Supervisor's Highest Degree: Supervisor's Licensure Status (Please list license and state):\\\\\ Evaluation Period: Please check the appropriate category that best reflects your status as the evaluator: Primary Clinical Supervisor Secondary Clinical Supervisor (group supervision, consults, case conferences, etc.) \\\\ Other (please specify): Evaluation based on (please check all that are relevant): \\\\\ Individual Supervision \\\\ Group Supervision Case Discussion (team or unit meetings, case conferences, etc.) Training Sessions \\\\\ Review of Tapes (Audio or Video) \\\\\ Observation of Sessions \\\\ Co-Therapy of Cases \\\\\ Other (please specify): \\\\\\

-For each item, evaluate the student relative to students at the level of training identified on the previous page for this trainee using the scale provided below.
+For each item, evaluate the student relative to students at the level of training identified on the previous page for this trainee.
 For any question that is not applicable or appropriate for a given practicum site, please indicate: NA.
 For any item in which there is not enough information to adequately evaluate the student, mark NI.

-Significantly On Par with Significantly

-Below Level of Above

-Average Training Average

-1 2 3 4 5 6 7
+Significan Below Av On Par with Level of Training Significantly Above Average 1 2 3 4 5 6 7

-I. Prof essional Responsibilities: A. E thics and Social Justice Issues 1.
+I. Professional Responsibilities: A. Ethics and Social Justice Issues 1.
 Demonstrates knowledge of APA Ethical Principles, Guidelines for Providers of Psych.
 Services to Ethnic, Linguistic, and Culturally Diverse Populations, and APA Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change.
 2. Shows application of these principles and guidelines.
 3. Manifests knowledge of other statutes regulating professional practice.
 4. Shows application of other statutes regulating professional practice.
 5. Exhibits concern for client welfare.
-1. Recognizes and demonstrates concern for issues of social justice, discrimination, and oppression.
+6. Recognizes and demonstrates concern for issues of social justice, discrimination, and oppression.
+Comments/Training Recommendations: B. Professional Demeanor Manifests professional identity, attire, behavior, etc. 2.
+Shows involvement in professional development activities.
+Comments/Training Recommendations: